huyhuy8122001/RetellAI-Socket-Audio/README.md

 ## Overview

-This application makes use of the Retell.ai [audio websocket](https://docs.retellai.com/api-references/audio-websocket) API.
-As of this writing (July 2024) that API has been marked as deprecated; however there is as yet no replacement for it and Retell folks have indicated it will be around for a while.
+This application makes use of the Retell AI [audio websocket](https://docs.retellai.com/api-references/audio-websocket) API.
+As of this writing (July 2024) that API has been marked as deprecated; however there is as yet no replacement for it and Retell AI folks have indicated it will be around for a while.

 This is a sample application.
-It can certainly be taken and used with no code changes (some configuration will be needed of course, with your retell ai api key and such), but it is meant to scaffold a basic integration with jambonz and your chosen SIP trunking provider, which you may want to extend and expand on to build more advanced features.
+It can certainly be taken and used with no code changes (some configuration will be needed of course, with your Retell AI api key and such), but it is meant to scaffold a basic integration with jambonz and your chosen SIP trunking provider, which you may want to extend and expand on to build more advanced features.
 Having said that, it currently supports these features

-- inbound calls are connected to your retell.ai agent
+- inbound calls are connected to your Retell AI agent
-- bidirectional streaming is established between your SIP provider and retell.ai
+- bidirectional streaming is established between your SIP provider and Retell AI
-- audio barge-in is enabled through handling the 'clear' message from retell.ai
+- audio barge-in is enabled through handling the 'clear' message from Retell AI
-- call transfer can be enabled by creating a simple tool on retell.ai (see [full blog post]() for details)
+- call transfer can be enabled by creating a simple tool on Retell AI (see [full blog post]() for details)
 - call transfer is supported via either SIP REFER or INVITE

 ## Installing